gopheracademy/gopheracademy-web/content/advent-2015/geographical-data-manipulation-using-go.md

 young but, thanks to cgo, interoperability with existing libraries is easy.

-Some libraries are developped aiming at pure Go manipulation of geographical data.
+Some libraries are being developed aiming at pure Go manipulation of geographical data.
 I may cite:

 - [github.com/paulmach/go.geo](https://github.com/paulmach/go.geo) focused